It’s Bad Credit Education Month at OppU. Click Here to Learn More!

 It really depends on your specific situation.

-If you are considering paying your federal tax obligation with a credit card, it’s most important to first examine the cost to arrange for time to pay it off with the IRS, according to certified public accountant (CPA) Bret Scholl.
+If you are considering paying your federal tax obligation with a credit card, it’s most important to first examine the cost to arrange an installment agreement with the IRS, according to certified public accountant (CPA) Bret Scholl.
 “More often than not, especially for tax returns filed on time, the penalties and interest charged by the IRS can be much less than those of a credit card.”

-Working out an installment plan with the IRS comes with a setup fee that may be higher than the credit card transaction fee; however, using a credit card still comes with a risk of accumulating interest charges if you aren’t able to pay off your bill in full.
-Your personal situation will determine the pros and cons of each option, so be sure to carefully examine the math before deciding on how to handle your tax bill.
+Working out an installment plan with the IRS comes with a setup fee that may be higher than the credit card transaction fee; however, using a credit card still comes with a risk of accumulating interest charges if you aren’t able to pay off your bill in full during the grace period.
+Your personal situation will determine the pros and cons of each option, so be sure to carefully examine the math before deciding how to handle your tax bill.